neurite/mac-os-dev-notes/README.md

         2. `sudo pip freeze`
         3. `sudo pip install -U <pkg>`
 5. virtualenv (Python 2 only)
-    1. Note `pyvenv` comes with Python 3.
+    1. Note `pyenv` comes with Python 3.
 The steps below are for Python 2
     2. `sudo pip install virtualenv`
     3. In the directory `~/Applications`:
         1. `virtualenv <env-name>`